Campbelltown Eagles: History

-By the 2011 season the club had grown in strength and became competition favorites going through the regular season with only the one loss but went down in the Grand Final, that year they still had success with the Reserve Grade winning undefeated Captain Coached by club stalwart Daniel Draper, a huge local rivalry had again formed with Campbelltown City and a record the East Campbelltown Eagles boast is that the Campbelltown City Club has never defeated East Campbelltown Eagles in any 1st Grade match.
+By the 2011 season, the club had become a strong competitor and finished the regular season with only one loss, although it was defeated in the Grand Final.
+The club’s Reserve Grade team also had a successful season, winning the premiership undefeated under captain-coach Daniel Draper.
+During this period, a local rivalry with Campbelltown City re-emerged, and East Campbelltown Eagles remained undefeated against Campbelltown City in first-grade matches.

 In 2012, The East Campbelltown Eagles went through the competition undefeated winning the Group 6 Grand Final with ease 44-6 and were named winners of the CRL Clayton's Cup and were the first Campbelltown Side to win the prestigious award.
 They had further success again winning the Reserve Grade competition and by 2013 the club had become a formidable powerhouse that wasn't excepted well with the Group 6 Management as the Club was voted out of the competition.